About UsPage address: http://www.mnsu.edu/lgbtc/about_us.html

 The LGBT Center is located in the Centennial Student Union, Room 194 | Phone: 507-389-5131

-It is our mission to provide support, advocacy, referral and sense of community to LGBTQQA students.
-Through education, programming, and activism, we heighten campus and community awareness of LGBTQQA concerns and strive to ensure every individual has equal opportunity to learn, work, and grow in a supportive and safe environment.
+It is our mission to provide support, advocacy, and a sense of community to LGBT* students.
+Through education, programming, and activism, we heighten campus and community awareness of LGBT* concerns and strive to ensure every individual has equal opportunity to learn, work, and grow in a supportive and safe environment.

 - Develop effective educational resources and strategies for reducing heterosexism and homophobia, and for celebrating lesbian, gay, bisexual, transgender, and queer cultures.

 - Advocate for the needs of the entire transgender, gay, lesbian, bisexual, and queer community.

 - Coordinate and communicate community-wide efforts on behalf of bisexual, transgender, queer, lesbian and gay people.

 - Provide resources, information, and referrals for the MSU community on queer, bisexual, lesbian, transgender, gay, and questioning issues.

 - Provide safe and accessible space for reporting of incidents of harassment and discrimination.